tminard/react-native-hypertrack/README.md

 [![Slack Status](http://slack.hypertrack.io/badge.svg)](http://slack.hypertrack.io) [![npm version](https://badge.fury.io/js/react-native-hypertrack.svg)](https://badge.fury.io/js/react-native-hypertrack)

+## What's new in v0.4.+
+The v0.4.+ wrapper is built for HyperTrack v3, and will not work with the older SDKs.
+There will be breaking changes if you are upgrading - please refer to [docs.hypertrack.com](https://docs.hypertrack.com).

 ## Getting started
 In your project directory, install and link the module package from npm.
 ```